urbit/the-urbit-book/book/care-and-feeding.md

 ##  Lesson 2:  The Command Line Interface

+> ### Objectives
+>
+> 1. Carry out basic computations at the command line.
+> 2. Synchronize the ship's filesystem with the host OS's filesystem.
+> 3. Export data as a file from a ship.

 If you are hosted, you should access your terminal from the Landscape page at the Terminal app.
 If you are self-hosted, you can use the terminal directly; you may need to type `screen -X Urbit` at the Bash prompt `$` to access it.